*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 Make some popcorn and have a family movie night with a Pioneer movie.
 Here are a few of our favorite pioneer movies you’ll love:

-Whether you’re a member of The Church of Jesus Christ of Latter-Day Saints or not, Legacy is a good, FREE film that depicts the persecutions the pioneers went through until they eventually made it to Salt Lake City.
+- Legacy-This is a good free film that depicts the persecutions the pioneers went through until they made it to Salt Lake City.
+Watch Legacy Here

-17 Miracles is another inspiring movie that tells the story of 17 miracles that happened as the pioneers were on the trail.
+- 17 Miracles– An inspiring movie that tells the story of 17 miracles that happened as the pioneers were on the trail.
 It’s free to watch using your Prime Membership.
 Get a free Amazon Prime 30-day trial here!

-5) LISTEN TO THIS PIONEER DAY PLAYLIST (FREE ON SPOTIFY!)
+6) LISTEN TO THIS PIONEER DAY MUSIC PLAYLIST (FREE ON SPOTIFY!)

-For a fun craft activity that children can enjoy, decorate covered wagons!
+For a fun pioneer craft activity that children can enjoy, decorate covered wagons!

 To make edible covered wagons, you’ll need: